paboyle/Grid/documentation/manual.rst

     template<class iobj> LatticeCoordinate(Lattice<iobj> &coor,int dir);

-fills an Integer field with the coordinate in the N-th dimension.
+fills an Integer field with the coordinate in the direction specified by "dir".
 A usage example is given

 **Example**::

-        int dir  =3;
+        int dir = 3;
-        int block=4;
+        int block = 4;
         LatticeInteger coor(FineGrid);

 	LatticeCoordinate(coor,dir);

 	result = where(mod(coor,block)==(block-1),x,z);

+.. todo:: CD: A few words motivating this example?

 (Other usage cases of LatticeCoordinate include the generation of plane wave momentum phases.)

 Site local fused operations